-If you are successful at the formal interview you will receive a letter stating that you will be appointed, subject to satisfactorily passing vetting checks, media checks, finance checks, references and medical.
+If you are successful at the National Interview assessment, you will receive a letter stating that you will be appointed, subject to satisfactorily passing vetting checks, media checks, finance checks, references, medical and fitness tests.
 Once you have successfully completed all pre-employment checks you will receive an offer of appointment, conditions of service, starter pack and joining instructions.

 During the application and selection process we will be assessing your mental and physical fitness to undertake the role.

 The Job Related Fitness Test (JRFT) looks to see whether you are fit for the job and are ready for Officer Safety Training, where you learn to protect yourself and others.
 You will be required to undertake:

 a running test (known as a multi-stage shuttle run or bleep test) to level 5:4

 TO PASS - improve your fitness before your medical.
 For the bleep test, aim for a hard run for 20 to 30 minutes, three times a week.

 A medical assessment will generally be carried out by our Occupational Health Team.
 They will check the following:

 We do not carry out a Body Mass Index (BMI) check as part of the application process.
 However, please bear in mind that as part of the Occupational Health Assessment, BMI may be considered if there are other medical concerns.

 You will be asked to complete a confidential medical history questionnaire.
 Depending on your medical history, we may have to contact your GP/specialist for further information.